oracle-samples/oltrain/content/posts/ocne/post-25/index.md

 ## Details

-The ability to influence how Kubernetes schedules Pods to provide the best performance, reduce running costs and more easily simplify cluster management is a vital skill for an administrator to master.
+The ability to influence how Kubernetes [schedules](https://kubernetes.io/docs/concepts/scheduling-eviction/) Pods to provide the best performance, reduce running costs, and more easily simplify cluster management is a vital skill for an administrator to master.
 Many Kubernetes clusters have nodes with varying capabilities, for example:

 - GPU card (for machine learning applications)
 - SSD disk (for applications requiring fast data access)
 - High-end CPU (for CPU-intensive tasks)

 Administrators use several ways to influence how the Kubernetes scheduler deploys applications to specific nodes.
-This tutorial covers using labels and nodeSelector (the simplest way to assign pods to nodes).
+This tutorial covers using labels and node selectors, which are the simplest way to assign Pods to nodes.

 ### Objectives

-You will learn:
+In this tutorial, you will learn:

-- How to review and set labels on Nodes.
+- How to review and set labels on nodes
-- How to define and use a nodeSelector to influence an application deployment.
+- How to define and use a node selector to influence an application deployment

 ### Prerequisites

-- 4 Oracle Linux systems to use as:
-  - Operator node (ocne-operator-01)
-  - Kubernetes control plane node (ocne-control-01)
-  - Kubernetes worker nodes (ocne-worker-01 & ocne-worker-02)

-- Each system should have the latest Oracle Linux 8 (x86_64) installed

-- This environment is pre-configured with:
-  - An Oracle user account (used during the installation) with sudo access
-  - Key-based SSH, also known as password-less SSH, between the hosts
 - Installation of Oracle Cloud Native Environment
+  - a single control node and two worker nodes